DMX512: Electrical

 DMX512 data is transmitted over a differential pair using EIA-485 voltage levels.
 DMX512 electrical specifications are identical to those of the EIA-485-A standard, except where stated otherwise in E1.11.

 DMX512 is a bus network no more than 400 m long, with not more than 32 unit loads (individual devices connected) on a single bus.
 If more than 32 unit loads need to communicate, the network can be expanded across parallel buses using DMX splitters.
 Network wiring consists of a shielded twisted pair, with a characteristic impedance of 120 Ω, with a termination resistor at the end of the cable furthest from the controller to absorb signal reflections.
-DMX512 has two twisted pair data paths, although the specification currently only defines the use of one of the twisted pairs.
+DMX512 has two twisted-pair data paths, although the specification currently only defines the use of one of the twisted pairs.
 The second pair is undefined but required by the electrical specification.

-The E1.11 (DMX512 2004) electrical specification addresses the connection of DMX512 signal common to earth ground.
-Specifically, the standard recommends that transmitter ports (DMX512 controller OUT port) have a low impedance connection between signal common and ground; such ports are referred to as grounded.
-It is further recommended that receivers have a high impedance connection between signal common and ground; such ports are referred to as isolated.
+The E1.11 (DMX512 2004) electrical specification addresses the connection of the DMX512 signal common to earth ground.
+Specifically, the standard recommends that transmitter ports (DMX512 controller OUT port) have a low-impedance connection between signal common and ground; such ports are referred to as grounded.
+It is further recommended that receivers have a high-impedance connection between signal common and ground; such ports are referred to as isolated.

 The standard also allows for isolated transmitter ports and non-isolated receivers.
 It also recommends that systems ground the signal common at only one point, in order to avoid the formation of disruptive ground loops.

-Grounded receivers that have a hard connection between signal common and ground are permitted but their use is strongly discouraged.
-Several possible grounding configurations that are commonly used with EIA485 are specifically disallowed by E1.11.
+Grounded receivers that have a hard connection between signal common and ground are permitted, but their use is strongly discouraged.
+Several possible grounding configurations that are commonly used with EIA-485 are specifically disallowed by E1.11.